dalance/procs/README.md

 - macOS is experimentally supported.
     - macOS version is checked on Travis CI environment only.
     - The issues caused by real-machine are welcome.
+- Windows is experimentally supported.
+    - pager is not supported

 ## Installation